tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty; COMPLIANT if the value of dwc:eventDate is a valid ISO 8601 date; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty; COMPLIANT if the value of dwc:eventDate is a valid ISO 8601 date; otherwise NOT_COMPLIANT

 #### Information Elements